liferealized/cfwheels-csrf-protection/README.md

 ```coldfusion
 <cfoutput>

 <form action="#urlFor(route='users')#" method="post">
 	#authenticityTokenField()#
 	<!-- Etc. -->
 </form>

 </cfoutput>
 ```

 (If you're using `startFormTag`, no need to worry about this: it's taken care of for you.)

-## Skipping CSRF protection for APIs
+## Skipping CSRF Protection for APIs

 You'll likely not want CSRF protection enabled for API endpoints (which should be authenticated in some other way like OAuth and/or via a token system anyway).
 You can avoid the CSRF protection by either not including it